-Education has begun throughout the state with the MnFIRE Awareness Training.
-This training has been delivered to 389 departments, reaching approximately 7,900 firefighters across Minnesota.
 This number doesn't include the many families of firefighters who were included in the classes.
-These classes educated firefighters and their families on job-related hazards, and working with local government, elected officials, and policy makers.
+These classes educated firefighters and their families on jobrelated hazards, and working with local government, elected officials, and policy makers.
 Prevention is the key to reducing the risks of firefighting.
 While prevention starts with accepting personal responsibility for firefighter health, that alone is not enough.
 MnFIRE works to equip Minnesota firefighters with the most up-to-date information when it comes to their health.